 WUKA Everyday Midi Briefs* (pictured left) are a Certified Carbon Neutral product made from Tencel™️ from responsibly-sourced wood pulp from carefully managed beech tree forests.
 FSC certified to ensure sustainability and ethical production. £15 each or £40 for 3.

 La Redoute sell organic underwear from the French company Sans Complexe.
-Their 3-packs are a good budget option at £19.* BEWARE: the sizing comes up very small, I would recommend ordering a couple of sizes up as the elastic waistband is tight.
+Their 3-packs from La Redoute* are a good budget option at £19.
+BEWARE: the sizing comes up very small, I would recommend ordering a couple of sizes up as the elastic waistband is tight.
 Main fabric: 95% organic cotton, 5% elastane.

 Rapanui Organic Cotton Women’s Pants 95% Organic Cotton / 5% Sorona. £9 each, pick-and-mix bundle of 3 for £22, or 5 for £35.
 Made in a renewable energy powered factory audited for a wide range of social and sustainability criteria.